NiallBunting/niallbunting.github.io/_posts/2020-06-28-wii-balance-board-alarm-clock-part-three-breadboarding-electronics.markdown

 ## Press the sync button

 First, I needed to figure out how the sync button works so I could simulate a press with the electronics.
-This meant probing to determine if it's a pull-up or pull-down button—in other words, whether the microcontroller gets triggered when the signal goes high or low.
+This meant probing to determine if it's a pull-up or pull-down button, in other words, whether the microcontroller gets triggered when the signal goes high or low.

 After some imprecise probing with my multimeter and a couple of wires, I discovered that it uses a pull-up resistor, meaning the microcontroller gets triggered when the pin goes low.
 This means that my circuit needs to use a transistor to pull that pin low, or connect it to ground.